 Carmel has long been recognised for doing more than any other chef in the region to promote local produce - which continues to be the case and her menus reflect this in a variety of ways.
 Fresh, seasonal and, where possible, organic is the fundamental ethos at Good Things, where the only exceptions are ingredients that are essential in any kitchen but not produced in our climate such as olive oil, dried fruits and spices.

 The local producers who are hailed as heroes on the Good Things menus and website include many famous names - the Steele family (Milleens cheese), the Ferguson family of Gubbeen Farm (Gubbeen cheeses, smoked foods, fresh organic produce), the Kingstons of nearby Glenilen Farm, who make a wonderful range of dairy products including country butter, creme fraiche and clotted cream as well as their famous yoghurts - and some less well known but equally important people such as local butcher, William Walsh, and fisherman Tommy Arundel, who supplies lobsters and other good things from the sea.

-The summer herbs and salads, growing in beds at the entrance, are an indication of things to come, as is the array of cookbooks, by predominantly female writers, the likes of Jane Grigson (source of inspiration for the name of this business) and Elizabeth David.
+This is an indication of things to come, as is the array of cookbooks, by predominantly female writers, the likes of Jane Grigson (source of inspiration for the name of this business) and Elizabeth David.
 The message is unequivocal: prepare yourself for spanking fresh ingredients cooked with authority and passion.

-There is no specific starter section; some main courses double as starters and are priced accordingly, for example the Mezze Plate as starter is about €9, as main course it goes up to around €16.
+Sea vegetables feature in many dishes - fragrantly spiced hake, for example, may come on a bed of sushi rice and herbs, accompanied by a sesame dressing with ginger, cucumber and dillsk, while the Fish Plate may include a root and sea vegetable salad along with many other good things.
+There is no specific starter section; some main courses double as starters and are priced accordingly, for example Fingal's Plate as starter is about €10, as main course it goes up to around €16.

 A wonderful place.